BDenizKoca/Tideflow-md-to-pdf/README.md

 - Developers...

 If you think best in Markdown but publish in PDF — Tideflow bridges that gap.
+## Contributing

+Contributions are welcome — especially documentation improvements, bug fixes, feature ideas, and UX polish.

+If you'd like to contribute:

+- Open an Issue to discuss bugs, ideas, or feature requests
+- Fork the repository and create a focused branch
+- Submit a Pull Request with a clear description of the changes

+Please keep contributions focused and well-described.

+Thanks for helping make Tideflow better 🚀

 ## Features
 * Real‑time two-way scroll sync between editor & PDF preview (Has around %85 accuracy)